tienv9/Wordle-Game-VUE-and-C/README.md

-* This is a Copy of my group project together with my partner kinpark (https://github.com/kinpark) and is pulled from this repository (https://github.com/kinpark/EWU-CSCD379-2023-Spring/tree/final)
+* This is a Copy of my group project together with my partner kinpark (https://github.com/kinpark) and is pulled from this repository (https://github.com/kinpark/EWU-CSCD379-2023-Spring/tree/Assign-5)

-* This is a simple Tic Tac Toe game with an implementation like Menu, Create an account, Sign in, log in, Leaderboard, basic bot, and simple instruction page on how to play.
+* This is a simple Wordle game with extra implementation like Menu, Create an account, Sign in, log in, Leaderboard, and a simple instruction page on how to play.
-* The game is designed for 2 players using the same computer but can also be played with an easy or hard bot.
+* The game is similar to NY times wordle game with some extra features like search for words and showing what words are left that can fit in

-* To access the game, open folder tictactoe-web with something like Visual Studio Code with the correct extension and run with 'npm run dev'
+* To access the game, open folder wordle-web with something like Visual Studio Code with the correct extension and run with 'npm run dev'
 * Then open and run Wordle.Api solution to have access to the backend of the game to allow access to functions like login and Leaderboard.

 ## Tech Stack References